Answers to Frequently Asked Questions

 No, the Town of Canandaigua does not offer curbside pickup of brush or leaves.
 Residents can drop off brush, leaves, grass clippings and Christmas trees at the Transfer Station during regular facility hours at no cost.
 DO NOT RAKE LEAVES INTO GUTTERS OR TO ROADSIDE.

-Yes, mulch and stone are free to Town residents and can be picked up from the Transfer Station during regular facility hours.
-Materials may not be picked up using motorized equipment.
+Yes, mulch is available to Town residents and can be picked up from the Transfer Station during regular facility hours.
+Mulch may not be picked up using motorized equipment.

 I want to re-do my landscaping, are there restrictions close to the road?